 READ MORE: YAHOO!
 Health

 I was depressed from an early age.
 As a child, I always wanted to be dead.
+I know now that it was probably after my clitoridectomy.
+I was bereft.
 Life didn’t seem worth living.
-One night, when my parents were asleep, I went to the kitchen to get a knife to cut out my heart, but I was too small to reach the sharp knives – I didn’t even know where they were kept.
+I went to the kitchen to get a knife to cut out my heart, but I was too small to reach the sharp knives – I didn’t even know where they were kept.

-Religion often makes life on earth sound like a prison sentence, a valley of tears, after which – if you are perfect (and who among us could claim that?) – at any rate, if you are perfect, you get to go to “heaven” and experience something that might or might not be all that much better than what you have known on earth… but there are no guarantees and there are many hoops to jump through.
+Depression is not irrational.
+It is a diagnosis that is like that drawer in the kitchen where you put everything you don’t know what to do with.
+Depression is an accumulation of legitimate, but unreleased fears, angers and sorrows.
+Our society does not allow grieving and does not offer anything much better than “you are born, life is for suffering, technology advances, and then you die.”.
+Religion often makes life on earth sound like a prison sentence, a valley of tears, after which – if you are perfect – you get to go to “heaven” and experience something that might or might not be all that much better than what you have known on earth… but there are no guarantees on any level.

 What finally brought me out of my depression was the discovery that when I was very very quiet, I could feel my heart.